raccoongang/edx-platform/openedx/core/djangoapps/edx_global_analytics/README.md

 `OLGA_ACCEPTOR_PERIODIC_TASK_URL` and `OLGA_ACCEPTOR_PERIODIC_TASK_URL_LOCAL_DEV` are URLs that platform transfer statistics to.
 It depends on platform status: development or production.

 `PLATFORM_CITY_NAME` — set city name platform located in for gathering latitude and longitude.
-It will be callected only if statistics level is `enthusiast`.
+It will be collected only if statistics level is `enthusiast`.

 `STATISTICS_LEVEL` — direct statistics level (explained above).